-During March 2018, the Chinese Customs Service began an audit of the Company's Chinese importations initially covering the periods 2015 through 2017 and has subsequently expanded its audit.
-The Company has responded to the initial questions from the Customs Service and the audit is ongoing.
-The Company believes that it has accrued the appropriate amounts, and at the present time the Company is unable to reasonably estimate the amount of any potential loss in excess of the amount already accrued relating to these matters.
+During March 2018, the Chinese Customs Service began an audit of the Company's Chinese importations initially covering the periods 2015 through 2017 and had subsequently expanded its audit.
+The Company responded to the initial questions from the Customs Service.
+The Custom cases are now closed and resulted in immaterial settlement amounts that were accrued in prior periods.